Overview

 - Each line must be account-backed:

-- Subscription bills: connection accounts mapped to service components, plus component accounts in the package definition
+- Subscription bills: subscription accounts mapped to service components, plus component accounts in the Pricing Context definition

 - Single/manual invoices: bill unsettled account and line accounts must be configured